Director of Graduate Studies

 American literature and culture since 1900, social theory, media studies, globalization, contemporary Anglophone fiction.

 "The Space of Genre in the New Green Novel," Routledge, 2014.
-(Article is free to read for up to 50 people.)
+(Free access for up to 50 readers.)

 Pink Pirates: Contemporary American Women Writers and Copyright, University of Iowa Press, 2010.